I’m green™ bio-based Polyethylene

 With I’m green™ bio-based Polyethylene the following products can be made:

-Yet Green PE (bio polyethylene) has the same properties as its fossil counterpart.
-The current product portfolio includes various HDPE, LDPE and LLDPE grades, which are characterized by an excellent property profile and good processability.
+Nevertheless, I’m green™ bio-based Polyethylene (Green PE) has the same properties as its fossil counterpart and is thus a full drop-in replacement: identical mechanical properties, processability, and recyclability as conventional polyethylene (PE).
+The current product portfolio includes various HDPE, LDPE, and LLDPE types, distinguished by excellent property profiles and good processability.

 Ethanol from Brazilian sugar cane, instead of crude oil